ricardo8aib/terraform-templates/templates/lambda-s3-triggered/README.md

 ## Creating the Lambda function and the S3 bucket

-This function can be created using the make command `make create-triggered-lambda` from the root directory of this repo or by running the following command within this directory:
+This function can be created using the make command `make create-lambda-s3-triggered` from the root directory of this repo or by running the following command within this directory:

 ``` bash
 terraform init